vim-autoformat/vim-autoformat/README.md

 Here is a list of formatprograms that are supported by default, and thus will be detected and used by vim when they are installed properly.

 * `clang-format` for __C__, __C++__, __Objective-C__ (supports formatting ranges).
-clang-format is a product of LLVM source builds.
+Clang-format is a product of LLVM source builds.
 If you `brew install llvm`, clang-format can be found in /usr/local/Cellar/llvm/bin/.
-To load style configuration from a .clang-format file, add to your .vimrc: `let g:formatdef_clangformat_objc = '"clang-format -style=file"'`.
+Vim-autoformat checks whether there exists a `.clang-format` or a `_clang-format` file up in the current directory's ancestry.
+Based on that it eithers uses that file or tries to match vim options as much as possible.
 Details: http://clang.llvm.org/docs/ClangFormat.html.

 * `astyle` for __C#__, __C++__, __C__ and __Java__.